Mental-Health-In-Tech/tech-blues-capstone/tyler_to_do.md

 - [x] Update Linh on my status

 ## Not Completed:
-- [] Complete docstrings and comments in explore module
+- [x] Complete docstrings and comments in explore module
 - [] Articles for Parker

+## Due Friday, August 13th, 4:00PM
+- [] Compile list of edits needed for exploratory functions
+- [] Assign exploration sections to team members
+- []